Joy-it-code/wordpress-terraform-aws/README.md

   type        = string
 }

-variable "bastion_ami" {
-  description = "The AMI ID for the Bastion instance" type        = string
-}

-variable "wordpress_ami" {
+variable "ami_id" {
-  description = "The AMI ID for the WordPress instance" type        = string
+  description = "The AMI ID for the ec2" type        = string
-}

-variable "bastion_sg_id" {
-  description = "Security Group ID for the Bastion host" type        = string
 }